IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 ![Alt text](./images/operator-interactions.png)

 From the picture above, you can see that operators deploy their workload through a controller.
-Once you've created an operator, you can define your Operator Controller API with the fields that are specific to your service.
+Once you've created an operator, you will create a CRD (Custom Resource Definition) and then create an instance of that custom resource using the Operator Controller API.
 The operator controller will have custom logic which will in turn call the Kube API to manage your particular service.
 The Kube API will in turn change the cluster's desired state to be what is specified by the Operator Controller.
 From this point, all that happens in the cluster is the same that happens when an admin uses